 In-plant Outlook

-The best podcast covering key topics essential to the in-plant community.
+The only podcast covering key topics essential to the in-plant community.

 As in-plant industry veteran Debbie Pavletich prepares for retirement, we chatted with her about her her remarkable career in the in-plant printing world, from her days running Briggs & Stratton’s award-winning in-plant, to her time leading the In-plant Printing and Mailing Association, to her second career as an in-plant consultant with Ricoh.